 It was one of those early summer days when the green of the oak trees is most brilliant, and the carpet of Jacob’s Ladder is blooming in vivid blue-purple patches along the road side.
 It had been so long since I walked barefoot in the grass or picked a flower.
-I found myself slowing down, trying to ignore the warnings interrupting my view.
+Years, actually; not since I was in elementary school and played in the park while Grandma slept on the bench.
+I slowed down, trying to ignore the warnings interrupting my view.

 “Danger!!!”
 “Do Not Wander!”
 “Stay on the Road!”
 “Keep Moving!”
 Were posted in alarming red letters on white signage every 100 feet along the gray gravel shoulders of the two-lane, paved road.

 The forested mountain pass between Super City and Tiny Town was all that remained of the natural world, and everyone was anxious for that 60 mile stretch to be burned as well.
 My mind flipped through bloody scenes of dismembered human bodies and images of people crying on TV, as they told the horror story of what had happened to them that one time they had left the road or wandered too near the perimeter of the city.

 As I topped the last rise a muffled explosion and the violent twist of my steering wheel told me I had blown a back tire.
 I had known the tread was worn off, but hoped there were a few more months in those tires.
 Dang it!
 So much for my holiday!